Student Resources and Activities

 The annual dance concert features GWC students and invited guests.
 There are additional performances and master classes offered in the GWC studio dance theater and in the community.

 Intercultural Program (ICP)

 The Intercultural Program supports the Golden West College mission to create an intellectually and culturally stimulating learning environment for students and the community.
-The ICP enhances academic excellence through co-curricular programming which includes a variety of intercultural events, workshops, field trips, invited speakers and other collaborative programs offered at the college, the Coast Community College District, and within the local community.
-For more information, contact the Intercultural Program office at (714) 895-8906.
+The ICP enhances academic excellence through co-curricular programming which includes a variety of intercultural events, celebrations, workshops, field trips, invited speakers, and other collaborative programs offered at the college, the Coast Community College District, and within the local community.
+For more information, visit the Intercultural Program office located within the Center for Global and Cultural Programs on the 1st floor of the Student Services Center, go online to www.goldenwestcollege.edu/icp, or call (714) 895-8146.

 On-campus and off-campus concerts are performed each year by the Chamber Choir, Early Music Ensemble, and Symphonic Band.

 The Golden West College Theater Department provides a diversified theater season consisting of Mainstage Theater and Stage West Theater productions.
 Drama, comedy, and musical productions are offered, with themes from the classical to the contemporary.

 For more information about Golden West College’s outstanding Fine and Performing Arts programs, call (714) 895-8772 (Arts and Letters Division Office) or go online to www.gwctheater.com (Performing Arts).